mantidproject/mantid/dev-docs/source/JenkinsConfiguration.rst

 ----------------------------------

-**After running this script the variables look like they are updated but are in fact cached on the slaves so the new values don't take effect without disconnecting and forcing each slave to reconnect**
+**After running this script the variables look like they are updated but are in fact cached on the agents so the new values don't take effect without disconnecting and forcing each agent to reconnect**

 .. code-block:: groovy